kushagrchitkar/pitch-perfect/README.md

 ## Additional details:
 How to run the code:
-1. Download the code folder
+1. Download the entire repository as a zip file.
-2. Open the code folder on webstorm
+2. Unzip the file open the `code` folder on webstorm
 3. Run the index.html file
 4. Enjoy :)